oreum-industries/.github/profile/README.md

 + [**Oreum Template**](https://github.com/oreum-industries/oreum_template) A
   reusable template project structure - all our projects adhere to this.
-  _Publicly Readable Code, Commercial License_.
+  _Publicly Readable Code, Commercial License_

 ---